BioNTech expects vaccine trial results for babies by September | Health

 BioNTech expects vaccine trial results for babies by September

 Sahin was quoted by Spiegel as saying the company was "in the final stages before submission" to European regulators for children aged 12 and older.
+The spokeswoman declined to comment on the timing of that submission, however.
 A trial published at the end of March found the companies' COVID-19 vaccine was safe, effective, and produces robust antibody responses in adolescents.

 The Pfizer/BioNTech two-shot vaccine is already authorized for use in those aged 16 and above.
 Young people are less likely to suffer severe cases of COVID-19 and more likely to have an asymptomatic infection, allowing them to unwittingly transmit COVID-19 to others.